HL7/davinci-alerts/input/pagecontent/index.md

 - What constitutes a trigger (nature of the event as defined in your organization)
    - Including alerts without an event
-- “Endpoint Discovery” and maintenance
+- Creation and Management of the list of Recipients
 - Creation of the FHIR equivalent of v2 Messaging
 - Distribution beyond FHIR Endpoints (e.g. SMS, email)
 - Bidirectional Work, such as Gaps in Care